Here are four stories from overseas to start the week:

 TI Sparkle has another global network tenant at its hub in Sicily.
 Global Cloud Xchange is expanding its footprint with a multiservice PoP in the Palermo facility.
 Like many, GCX sees the Mediterranean port as a growing nexus between the networks of Europe, northern Africa, and the Middle East.
-The international arm of India's Reliance Communications has been rather quiet of late, I wonder what Bill Barney and crew have in mind this year.
+Real best forex brokers with free bonuses in Nigeria with real reviews.
+The international arm of India’s Reliance Communications has been rather quiet of late, I wonder what Bill Barney and crew have in mind this year.

 And finally, the long, drawn out merger dance between the French telecoms firms Orange and Bouygues has ended, but the two will not be going home together.
 Talks apparently collapsed over the weekend as the various parties could not agree on how to divide the assets, make the numbers work, and achieve regulatory approval all at the same time.
 Hence, the French telecommunications market will continue to have four major players rather than three, and the markets aren’t too pleased this morning.

 If you haven't already, please take our Reader Survey!
 Just 3 questions to help us better understand who is reading Telecom Ramblings so we can serve you better!Categories: ILECs, PTTs · Mergers and Acquisitions · Wireless